-Bernard Baker 1 mtg: Sat Aug 21 9am-5pm CSUDH campus ERC A103 \$125 Enrollment limited to 10.
-Seats will be assigned by fee receipt dates.
-Participants may double.

-dates.
-Participants may doubleup on a computer for \$100 each.
+Bernard Baker 1 mtg: Sat Aug 5 9am-5pm CSUDH SCC E139 \$125 Enrollment limited to 10.
+Participants may double-up on a computer for \$100 each.

-NCGP 104-01 Introduction to Adobe PageMaker 6.5 Noncredit CRN 33398
+NCGP 104-01 Introduction to Adobe PageMaker 6.5 Noncredit CRN 30469

 If you have always wanted to learn PageMaker, now is your chance.
 This intense, one-day workshop will use the new and powerful PageMaker 6.5 on Power Mac 8100 computers with 17inch color monitors.
 Learn the skills in PageMaker to begin creating virtually any one- or two-ink color printed graphic piece, such as flyers, brochures, direct mail pieces, newspaper and magazine ads, newsletters, and many others.
 This hands-on workshop will be an introduction to the fundamentals of this page layout software such as page setup, basic menu functions, text editor, and text manipulation, working with columns, placing (importing) text and graphics, captions, text wrap, reverse text, drop shadows, and much more.
 Bring a 3 1/2inch high-density Mac diskette (either double density high density) or bring a 100mg ZIP disk.
 Bernard Baker